hamecoded/myBlog/README.md

 ----
 * [tag 0.0.1] - in this tag we've reached the point where we have a server set to our SPA app.
 * [tag 0.0.2] - configured Gruntfile.js and some tasks to create a devop flow.
+* [tag 0.0.3] - using Bower, a package manager for the web.

 Distribute